brett-lashier/AI-TEMPLATE-java-reactive-multi-module/README.md

 32. **Proper error handling**: Implement consistent error handling patterns across REST implementations
 33. **Documentation**: Each interface and major class should have appropriate JavaDoc
 34. **Testing strategy**: Unit tests in each module, integration tests in REST module
+35. **Mandatory completion test**: After completing ANY project generation or modification, MUST run `mvn clean install` to verify the project builds successfully and follows all README requirements.
+If the build fails, fix all issues before considering the task complete

 ### Extension Rules
-35. **Adding new features**: Create new packages following the established structure
+36. **Adding new features**: Create new packages following the established structure
-36. **Cross-cutting concerns**: Handle in REST module configuration, not in API or model
+37. **Cross-cutting concerns**: Handle in REST module configuration, not in API or model
-37. **Third-party integrations**: Isolate in REST module, expose through API interfaces only
+38. **Third-party integrations**: Isolate in REST module, expose through API interfaces only

 These rules ensure maintainable, scalable, and properly architected multi-module reactive Java applications that can be easily understood and extended by AI assistants.